mattjaikaran/mattjaikaran/README.md

 I enjoy building front end applications with React/NextJS and APIs with Django and NodeJS.

 Things I enjoy:
-- Working on projects that help the community.
+- Working on projects that help the community
 - Learning new things
 - Music
 - Photography